lgsump/lgsump.github.io/_posts/2022-07-22-screenwriting-festival.md

 layout: post
 title:  The Screenwriting Story
 date:   2022-07-22 19:23:54
-description: My experience at a screenwriting festival and my internal conversation it inspired.
+description: My experience at a screenwriting festival and the internal conversation it inspired.
 tags:
 categories:
 ---